traceroute - Mapping a Packet's Journey

 traceroute results can reveal the physical path of packets.

-• City names in hostnames: Many ISPs and carriers include city names in router hostnames.
-Abbreviations like tky (Tokyo), lax (Los Angeles), and ams (Amsterdam) reveal the geographic path of packets
+• City names in hostnames: Many ISPs and carriers include city names or airport codes in router hostnames.
+Abbreviations like nrt / hnd (Tokyo), lax (Los Angeles), and ams (Amsterdam) let you infer the geographic path of packets.
+Naming conventions are each operator's own habit, though, and an old place name can linger after equipment is relocated, so treat them as hints

-• AS numbers: traceroute -a (Linux) displays the AS (Autonomous System) number for each hop.
+• AS numbers: Linux traceroute uses -A, while BSD-derived versions such as macOS use -a, to display the AS (Autonomous System) number for each hop.
 AS numbers reveal which organization's network the packets are traversing

 Limitations and Caveats of traceroute